mlcommons/storage_results_v0.5/README.md

     └── results
         └── <system_desc_id> # (one folder for each system benchmarked)
             └── <benchmark> #which workload is this
-                └── run<1-5> #(one folder per final run of the benchmark) └── <date-and-time> #(folder with results from a final run of the benchmark) ├── configs #configuraton active for this run of the benchmark │   ├── config.yaml #defines the I/O parameters for of the workload for this test │   ├── hydra.yaml #defines the MPI configuration used for this test │   └── overrides.yaml #records all comand line options used for this test ├── 0_output.json #raw output of the test run ├── dlio.log #complete log of I/O operations performed by the test ├── per_epoch_stats.json #array of stats for each epoch processed during the tes └── summary.json #summary of the test's pass/fail status and core statistics
+                ├── mlperf_storage_report.json #overall pass/fail and statistical summary of this workload └── run<1-5> #(one folder per final run of the benchmark) └── <identifier> #(one folder for each client system during this run) ├── configs #configuraton active for this run of the benchmark │   ├── config.yaml #defines the I/O parameters for of the workload for this test │   ├── hydra.yaml #defines the MPI configuration used for this test │   └── overrides.yaml #records all comand line options used for this test ├── <accnumber>_output.json #raw output of the test run ├── dlio.log #complete log of I/O operations performed by the test ├── per_epoch_stats.json #array of stats for each epoch processed during the tes └── summary.json #summary of the test's pass/fail status and core statistics